 Best Practices for Sex Work Legal Reform: The Case for Decriminalization

-Models for legal reform of sex work vary and include criminalization of sex work, legalization of sex work, “end demand” laws that penalize people who seek out workers, or full decriminalization.
+Models for legal reform of sex work vary and include criminalization of sex work, legalization of sex work, “end demand” laws that penalize people who seek out escorts, or full decriminalization.
 FOSTA functions as an example of an “end demand” law that seeks to dismantle the institutions surrounding sex work and criminalize third parties who advertise sex worker services.
 “End demand” laws are often modeled after the “Swedish model,” or The Sex Purchasing Act in Sweden that criminalizes demand for services but does not criminalize sex work itself.
 However, critics have noted that “end demand” laws often drive sex work underground and out of sight, forcing workers to compensate by adopting more risky behaviors while clients fear arrest.

 Recent assessment of the Swedish Sex Purchasing Act shows that street-involved sex workers continue to face threats of violence because they are not allowed to screen their clients who wish to act quickly out of fear of arrest.¹² Reports also reveal that while visible sex work has decreased, it has mostly moved online, indoors and to neighboring countries.
 The law has therefore had little effect on actually decreasing sex work, but instead just shifted it from public sight.
 Many have reported stigma from healthcare workers and housing services, which disenfranchises workers from society.¹³ Criminalization there does not actually stop sex work, it merely shifts it from the public view.
 Other countries that have adopted similar “End Demand” models, including Ireland, have seen similar effects.
 In the year since Ireland brought in the Nordic model there has been a 54% increase in crime against sex workers reported to National Ugly Mugs Ireland, and violent crime is up by 77%.
 The Sex Workers Alliance Ireland (SWAI) strongly opposed the introduction of this law and rightly warned that it would lead to increased violence against workers.¹⁴